Skip to main content

 \n

 Cutting corners on service fees often backfires.
-The Mulebuy Spreadsheet contains countless cautionary tales: ¥50 saved on agent fees resulting in ¥500 losses from damage or counterfeit goods.
+The Allchinabuy Spreadsheet contains countless cautionary tales: ¥50 saved on agent fees resulting in ¥500 losses from damage or counterfeit goods.
 Premium QC services, while ¥10-15 extra per item, provide detailed photos of logos, stitching patterns, and authentication markers crucial for authentic-focused buyers.

 \n\n